 Can you describe your role as a program director and how that connects to the SF Bicycle Coalition’s mission of promoting the bicycle for everyday transportation?

 Our Programs team makes it easy for everyday residents to feel like they can be a part of our growing movement through inclusive bicycle education.
 Similarly, through our Bike It Forward program, we’re supporting low-income residents by distributing bikes and providing an affordable transportation alternative.
 My job is to ensure the financial stability of our programs, expand our base of community partners and to support our talented programs staff at executing their work.

 In your brief time on staff, have you had any unforgettable experiences with people who bike that inspired or surprised you?

 Yes!
 I’ve had many.
-My most memorable experience came at my first Community Bike Build at Northridge Cooperative Housing.
+My most memorable experience came at my first Bike It Forward event at Northridge Cooperative Housing.
 For this bike build, we had a handful of new bikes from a special donation.
 We typically only distribute reclaimed bicycles from City agencies at these bike builds, but I was excited that we had a couple of new ones to share.
 One of the recipients of a new bike was a woman who had recently undergone surgery for breast cancer.
 She wanted to start cycling more and to live a healthier life.

 At the end of the bike build, a teenage boy about her same height arrived and discovered that there were no more bikes left in his size.
 He was about to leave when the woman who had received the new bike decided to give her bicycle to the boy.
 The boy was so happy that he was beaming.
 There are so many examples of selfless acts during our bike builds, and I’m excited to work more closely with our partners to grow this program.